Superfluid Turbulence in the Kelvin Wave Cascade Regime

 \ee (39) implies, \be\tag{40} f (D) = 3 - D. \ee

 Using (40), (38) gives \be\tag{41} \beta \sim \ell^{\lp D - 1 \rp}. \ee

-On the other hand, the total length $\mathcal{L}$ of the vortex line is given by \be\tag{42} \mathcal{L} \sim L \beta^{3/2} V \sim \frac{V}{\ell^2} \ee $V$ being the volume of the region occupied by the superfluid.
-Using (41), (42) gives \be\tag{43} L \sim \ell^{-\lp \frac{3D + 1}{2} \rp} ~\text{or} ~\ell \sim L^{-\lp \frac{2}{3D + 1} \rp} \ee which reduces to (1) in the smooth vortex-line limit $D \Rightarrow 1$.
+On the other hand, the total length $\mathcal{L}$ of the vortex line is given by \be\tag{42} \mathcal{L} \sim L \beta V \sim \frac{V}{\ell^2} \ee $V$ being the volume of the region occupied by the superfluid.
+Using (41), (42) gives \be\tag{43} L \sim \ell^{-\lp D + 1 \rp} ~\text{or} ~\ell \sim L^{-\lp \frac{1}{D + 1} \rp} \ee which reduces to (1) in the smooth vortex-line limit $D \Rightarrow 1$.

-(43) may be rewritten as \be\tag{44a} L \sim \ell^{-\frac{3}{2} \lp D - 1 \rp} \cdot \ell^{-2} \ee or in Vinen's \cite{Vin2} notation, \be\tag{44b} L \sim g \cdot \ell^{-2} \ee where the {\it intermittency correction factor} $g$ is given by \be\tag{45} g \sim \ell^{-\frac{3}{2} \lp D - 1 \rp} > 1. \ee
+(43) may be rewritten as \be\tag{44a} L \sim \ell^{- \lp D - 1 \rp} \cdot \ell^{-2} \ee or in Vinen's \cite{Vin2} notation, \be\tag{44b} L \sim g \cdot \ell^{-2} \ee where the {\it intermittency correction factor} $g$ is given by \be\tag{45} g \sim \ell^{- \lp D - 1 \rp} > 1. \ee

-(44) implies, as Vinen \cite{Vin2} predicted, the enhancement of the vortex line density $L$, for a given value of $\ell$, caused by the excessive crinkling of the vortex lines in the Kelvin wave cascade.
-The vortex line density enhancement in superfluid turbulence was confirmed by laboratory experiments (Walmsley et al. \cite{Wal}) and signifies a mechanism to enhance the depolarization of vortex lines (as also confirmed again in Section 6 (ii)).
+(44) implies, as Vinen \cite{Vin2} predicted, the enhancement of the vortex line density $L$, caused by the excessive crinkling of the vortex lines in the Kelvin wave cascade.
+The vortex line density enhancement in superfluid turbulence was confirmed by laboratory experiments (Walmsley et al. \cite{Wal}) and is commensurate with the enhanced depolarization of vortex lines (as also confirmed again in Section 6 (ii)) in a more dense vortex tangle.

 \textbf{(i) Energy Spectrum}\\